Robust Linear Precoder Design for 3D Massive MIMO Downlink with A Posteriori Channel Model

 In the previous simulations, we have set the fine factors of steering vectors at the BS side as $F_x=F_z=2$.
 To investigate the impacts of the fine factors $F_x$ and $F_z$, we simulate the sum-rate of Algorithm 2 for three cases: case one where $F_x=F_z=4$, case two where $F_x=F_z=2$ and case three where $F_x=F_z=1$.
-The case $F_x=F_z=1$ is equivalent to using the conventional DFT based beam domain channel model.
-The length of one slot is still set to $0.5$ ms. We consider both the moderate and high speed scenario.
-The users' speed is set to $120$km/h and $250$km/h.
-The simulation results of the sum-rates are shown in Fig.~\ref{fig:Capacity_128Tx_16user_1Rx_NLOS_5_three_os_factors}.
-From the results, we observe that using large $F_x$ and $F_z$ achieves better performance.
-The sum-rate of the $F_x=F_z=2$ case is about $1.18$ times of the case with $F_x=F_z=1$ at SNR=$30$dB for the moderate speed scenario.
-It increases to $1.30$ times of that of the latter one for the high speed scenario.
-The results show that using the conventional beam domain channel model based on the DFT matrices is not good enough for moderate number of antennas in each row and column of the antenna array.
-Thus, the robust precoder designed by using the new beam domain channel model based on the matrix of sampled steering vectors is superior to that by the conventional beam domain channel model for the considered massive MIMO with UPA.
-Furthermore, the performance gain of the case $F_x=F_z=4$ is negligible compared to that of $F_x=F_z=2$.
-Thus, to achieve a good precoding performance, we do not need to increase the fine factors $F_x$ and $F_z$ too much.
+The length of one subframe is still set to $1$ ms. We consider both the moderate and high mobility scenario.
+The users' speed is set to $120$ and $240$km/h.
+Simulation results of the sum-rates are shown in Fig.~\ref{fig:Capacity_128Tx_16user_1Rx_NLOS_5_three_os_factors}.
+It can be observed that using large $F_x$ and $F_z$ achieves better performance.
+The sum-rate of the $F_x=F_z=2$ case is about $1.16$ times of that with $F_x=F_z=1$ at SNR=$20$dB for the moderate speed scenario.
+It increases to $1.43$ times for the high mobility scenario.
+Since the established channel model with $F_x=F_z=1$ is equivalent to the beam domain channel model, it shows that the beam domain channel model is not accurate enough for the considered massive MIMO with UPA, and the robust precoder designed by using the beam based statistical channel model is superior.
+Furthermore, the sum rate of $F_x = F_z = 1$ cases increases more slowly when SNR is higher.
+This is because the part of error caused by the channel model gradually becomes dominant as the SNR increases.
+Finally, the performance gain of the robust precoder with $F_x=F_z=4$ is not significant compared to that of $F_x=F_z=2$.
+Thus, to achieve a good precoding performance, the established beam based statistical channel model with $F_x=F_z=2$ is accurate enough.